swesos2018/swesos2018.github.io/index.md

 Systems-of-systems (SoS) is a topic of increasing importance as the digitalization of society accelerates.
 An SoS refers to a situation where a number of independent systems collaborate to create a value that they cannot achieve individually.

 The Swedish Workshop on the Engineering of Systems-of-Systems (SWESoS) has the primary purpose of creating a meeting place for researchers and practitioners interested in systems-of-systems.
-The workshop is an informal event, focusing on presentation of results and ongoing research, to stimulate interaction among the researchers.
+The workshop is an informal event, focusing on presentation of results and ongoing research, to stimulate interaction among researchers and practitioners.
 Following two successful events in [Stockholm (2015)](https://www.sics.se/events/1st-scandinavian-workshop-on-the-engineering-of-systems-of-systems-swesos-2015) and [Göteborg (2016)](http://swesos2016.github.io/), the third workshop in the series will be held in Linköping on November 22, 2018.

 ## Topics of interest